sdarwin/django_platform/README.md

 ## Recipes

-### se_django_app::default
+### django_platform::default

-This recipe configures the host system and deploys the Django application.
+This recipe configures the host platform and deploys a Django application.

 __Attributes__